IgorMarquezani/rest-api-restaurant/README.md

 it should only contain the user's password and email.
-This operation will create a user session if everything ocurrs correctly, so don't forget to add the session cookie named "_SecurePS" that latter will be used for every operation on the API. this endpoint will return a series of informations, if everything have been done correctly, of couse, so beyond the session cookie it also returs a JSON informing the user credentials as well as the room that hi owns (for now it dosen't contain a loot that will be implemented latter on).
+This operation will create a user session if everything ocurrs correctly, so don't forget to add the session cookie named "_SecurePS" that latter will be used for every operation on the API. this endpoint will return a series of informations, if everything have been done correctly, of couse, so beyond the session cookie it also returs a JSON informing the user credentials as well as the room that hi owns (for now it dosen't contain a lot of things that will be implemented latter on).

 There is a example of how a user JSON should be on the directory: "JSON_examples/user/login.JSON"